openhab/openhab-alexa/USAGE.md

   * nonControllable=`<boolean>`
     * defaults to false
   * supportedModes=`<modes>`
-    * each mode formatted as `<modeValue>=<@assetIdOrName1[@locale]>:<@assetIdOrName2[@locale]>:...`
+    * each mode formatted as `<mode>=<@assetIdOrName1[@locale]>:<@assetIdOrName2[@locale]>:...`
     * requires two modes to be specified at least
     * defaults to item state description options `supportedModes="value1=label1,..."`, if defined, otherwise no supported modes
   * ordered=`<boolean>`
     * defaults to false
+  * actionMappings=`<mappings>`
+    * each mapping formatted as, based on action type:
+      * set => `<action>=<mode>`
+      * adjust => `<action>=(<deltaValue>)` (Supported only if `ordered=true`)
+  * stateMappings=`<mappings>`
+    * each mapping formatted as `<state>=<mode>`
 * Default category: OTHER

 #### `RangeController.rangeValue`
 * Items that represent components of a device that are characterized by numbers within a minimum and maximum range.
 Multiple instances can be configured in a group endpoint.
 By default, to ask for a specific range, the item label will be used as the friendly name.
 To configure it, use `friendlyNames` parameter and provide a comma delimited list of different labels (Keep in mind that some names are [not allowed](#friendly-names-not-allowed)).
 Additionally, pre-defined [asset ids](#asset-catalog) can be used to label a mode as well  prefixing with an @ sign (e.g. `friendlyNames="@Setting.FanSpeed,Speed"`).
 If the component isn't controllable through openHAB, set parameter `nonControllable=true`, that way only status requests will be processed.
 To set the supported range, provide a column delimited list including minimum, maximum and precision values.
 The latter value will be use as default increment when requesting adjusted range values.
 Optionally, to name specific presets, like fan speeds low [1] & high value [10], can be added in `presets` parameter and provide a comma delimited list of preset mappings composed of range value and the associated names/asset ids they should be called, delimited by equal and column signs (e.g. `presets="1=@Value.Minimum:@Value.Low:Lowest,10=@Value.Maximum:@Value.High:Highest"`).
 Another optional settings is `unitOfMeasure` parameter which gives a unit of measure to the range values.
 It is determined based on: (1) [unit id](#unit-of-measurement-catalog) set in parameter `unitOfMeasure=Angle.Degrees`; (2) supported unit of item state presentation; (3) default unit of measurement for item type with dimension based on your openHAB server regional settings; (4) defaults to empty.
 For text-based value locale support, your server [regional settings](#regional-settings) should be setup, otherwise, you can optionally add the locale setting at the end of names or presets using @ sign (e.g. `friendlyNames="@Setting.FanSpeed,Speed@en-US` or `presets="1=@Value.Minimum:@Value.Low:Lowest@en-US,10=@Value.Maximum:@Value.High:Highest@en-US"`).
+For [semantic extensions](#semantic-extensions) support, set actions in parameter `actionMappings="Close=0,Open=100,Lower=(-10),Raise=(+10)"` and states in parameter `stateMappings="Closed=0,Open=1:100"`.
+For actions, you can configure a set request by providing the number value or an adjust request by providing the delta value in parentheses.
+For states, you can configure a specific number value or a range by providing a column delimited list including minimum and maximum values.
 * Supported item type:
   * Dimmer
   * Number